Exploring ArtPrize 2023: How to See 3 of the BEST ArtPrize Venues in One Hour

 4. Experience the art exhibits at night.

 While most art exhibits are better viewed in the daylight, there are always a few displays that come alive in the evening.
-In 2023, the huge, iridescent Evanescent bubbles would be magical at night.

 No matter how long you have to explore, there is definitely time to see some new and exciting art pieces at ArtPrize!